AJdasilva/Energy-Forecasting-Dashboard/README.md

 ### Who made it?

-This dashboard is a collaborative effort between Lance Wrobel, Aaron DeSilva, and Rose Dennis.
+This dashboard is a collaborative effort between Lance Wrobel, Aaron Da Silva, and Rose Dennis.